atomaszewicz/Bond/RStudio/Analysis.md

 require("reshape2")
 ```

 At this point, I have already scraped the data from the individual pages into an [excel spreadsheet](https://github.com/atomaszewicz/Bond/blob/master/Data/jb_raw.xlsx).
-You can read more about the sources of this data, you can look at the [Data folder](https://github.com/atomaszewicz/Bond/tree/master/Data) or the [README](https://github.com/atomaszewicz/Bond/blob/master/Data/README.md) in the Data folder.
+To read more about the sources of this data, you can look at the [Data folder](https://github.com/atomaszewicz/Bond/tree/master/Data) or the [README](https://github.com/atomaszewicz/Bond/blob/master/Data/README.md) in the Data folder.

 We now bring this data into RStudio, creating seperate variables for the seperate pages of the excel spreadsheet: